CompressionGuides

 thigh high compression stockings for varicose veins

-If you’re not sure if compression socks or stockings are for you, it may help to know that there are different levels of compression.
+If you’re not sure if compression socks are for you, know that there are different levels of compression.
 The higher the level of compression, the more support, and relief they provide.

 The lowest level of support is known as “sheer pantyhose” and offers mild compression with minimal treatment benefits.
 It also comes in a variety of sizes and styles so you can find one that suits your needs best!